tsuruko12/triggon/README.md

 ## Features
 - Switch multiple values and functions at once with a single trigger point
-- No `if` or `match` statements needed
+- Eliminates the need for `if` or `match` statements
 - Switch both literal values and variables
 - Trigger early returns with optional return values
-- Automatically jump to other functions at a trigger point
+- Call functions at any time
+- Delay execution of almost any library and custom function

 ## Installation
 ```bash